 The publisher’s imprint is given as ‘Bruxelles: au dépens d’un amateur’ (‘at the expense of an amateur’, or by limited subscription), but it was in fact published in Paris, in an edition of 150 copies.
 May den Engelsen also produced a set of twelve watercolours to accompany the two most expensive copies, which probably resulted in as much income as the rest of the edition.
 One of the two de luxe copies was owned by the erotica collector Gérard Nordmann, and included in the sale of his collection in April 2006.

-We would very much like to include a complete set of high-resolution images for this portfolio, and to identify the order of the illustrations.
+We would very much like to identify the correct order of the illustrations, as in our copy they are separate from the text.
 If you can help please let us know.